TCAV 101

 return sens_for_class_k

-This gives us the sensitivity between a concept and a provided counter example.
-Then to use this, we can do something as such:
+This gives us the sensitivity between a concept and a provided counterexample.
+To use it, we can do something like this:

 attack_info_df = get_attack_info_df(pdf_path=model_df_dir / "docs/List_of_attacks_Final.pdf")